Jubto/version_control_implementation/README.md

+## Version control system project

-This repository contains a series of shell scripts which make up a version control system (vcs) named 'gitr' (git restricted subset).
+This repository contains a series of shell scripts which make up a version control system named 'gitr' (git restricted subset).
+- The scripts will perform a subset of options available with git in the same expected way

-This was a university assignment which I got 94/100 for.
-I renamed every occurrence of the original name of the project to gitr to minimise potential plagiarism.
+This was a university assignment which I got 94/100

+Skills gained:
+- Deep understanding of git
+- Shell programming and regex
+- Shell argument/error handling

-To use this vcs, add the repository to your PATH
+To use gitr, add the repository to your PATH